dpdobreva/air-pollution---project-1/README.md

 The analysis includes all measuring stations, subsequently zooming into contrasting couples e.g. central vs. suburban areas.
 In a second stage the analysis will zoom into all stations or city areas.
 Third stage will cover areas adjacent to Madrid city.
 Project interim results presentation link: https://www.canva.com/design/DAFIQ1CDY1A/LpzBfG65g7mbHh-2kXYNrg/view?utm_content=DAFIQ1CDY1A&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink
-(Thank yo ufor being patient!
-I am in the process of uploading more information and code related to this project soon.)
+(Thank you for being patient!
+I am in the process of uploading more information and code related to this project.)